davidmorilla/ParkingJam/README.md

   2. **RESET LEVEL**: By clicking it, it allows the user to reset the level, going back to its initial configuration.
   3. **SAVE GAME**: By clicking it, it allows the user to save their game progress for later.
   4. **NEXT LEVEL**: This button only works when a level is finished, this is whenever the red car exits the board and the 'LEVEL COMPLETED' message is displayed.
 Clicking this button allows the user to advance to the next level.
+  5. **BACK TO MAIN MENU**: By clicking it, it allows the user to go back to the main menu.

 Once all the levels have been completed, the game will show the user a congratulations message indicating that they have finished the game.